carolyn-wong/Flicks/README.md

-# Project 2 - Flixster
+# Project 2 - Flicks

 Flixster is an android app that allows users to view a movie list with posters, title, and overview, as well as view individual movie ratings and trailers.